Kirims1/CHI-220-Vocab-Study-App-Thingy/README.md

 # CHI-220-Vocab-Study-App-Thingy

-Originally made by gemini and was imported into github by CodexAI to publish onto a full app Now update utilizing CodexAI and Claude Combined
+Originally made by gemini and was imported into github by CodexAI to publish onto a full app

+Now updated utilizing CodexAI and Claude Combined

 Link: (https://chi-220-vocab-study-app-thingy2-0.vercel.app/)